Community Members in California’s San Joaquin Valley are Breathing Cleaner Air due to a New Air Filtration System

 Highlights

 Community members in California's San Joaquin Valley have documented serious health challenges and inequities as a result of breathing in harmful air pollutants from wildfire smoke, while in their homes.
-A new home filtration system is improving their indoor air quality and having a positive impact on their health and their family's health.
+A new home DIY filtration system has shown improvements in their indoor air quality and has had a positive impact on their health and their family's health.

 50%+ decrease in particle pollution after installing the filtration systems in homes in Central Valley target communities